Lithuanian Navy: 1990s

-In the period spanning 1992–2000 the Lithuanian Navy received three Storm-class patrol boats from Norway, two Lindau-class minehunter from Germany, a cutter (ex-Vilnele 1983) from the Klaipėda harbor administration, and a tug and dive cutter Lokys from Sweden.
+In the period spanning 1992–2000 the Lithuanian Navy received three Storm-class patrol boats from Norway (P31 Dzūkas, P32 Selis, P33 Skalvis), two Lindau-class minehunter from Germany (M51 Kuršis, M52 Sūduvis), a cutter H21 (ex-Vilnele 1983) from the Klaipėda harbor administration, and the boat Lokys (a tug and dive cutter) from Sweden.
 Another milestone in Lithuanian naval history was the establishment of the Sea Coastal Surveillance Company in 1993 which was then transformed into the Sea Coastal Surveillance Service.